ModellingWebLab/cellmlmanip/pull_request_template.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 - [ ] I have updated all documentation necessary.
 - [ ] I have checked spelling in (new) comments.

+##Testing
+- [X] Testing is done automaticly and codecov shows test coverage
+- [ ] This cannot be tested automatically <!-- describe how it has been tested)-->